nitinvwaran/UrbanSound8K-audio-classification-with-ResNet/README.md

 2. Adam Optimizer is used with initial learning rate of 0.01.
 3. Categorical Cross-Entropy Loss is used with mean reduction.
 4. Full-batch-size is used for training and gradient descent, given the small dataset size.
-5. Model is run through 100 epochs.
+5. Model is run through 100 epochs in APPROACH 2.
 <br />

 **Acknowledgements** <br />
 The tensorflow building blocks for the ResNet-18 architecture were adapted from the following github account: https://github.com/dalgu90/resnet-18-tensorflow.
 The adaptation is a simpler version of the original residual network building blocks from the github account.